mikaello/rescript-clean-deep/README.md

 🚧 **UNDER CONSTRUCTION** 🚧

-Bindings for [clean-deep](https://github.com/nunofgs/clean-deep), a library for removing falsy, empty or nullable values from javascript objects.
+Bindings for [clean-deep](https://github.com/nunofgs/clean-deep), a library for removing empty or nullable values from javascript objects.

 ## Getting started